 Though the sensor has remained the same, the new dual EXPEED 6 processor design provides the cameras with a significant bump in not only autofocus peformance, but in video capability.
 The Z7 and Z6 maxed out at 4K 30p, where as the gen-II models offer 4K 60p, which is a nice addition if you plan on overcranking in-camera to to add slow-motion in post.

 Video for the Z7 II and Z6 II is fairly on par with the rest of the market in terms of capability.
 It can record full-frame 4K UHD at common frame rates up to 60p on the Z7 II.
 Full HD up to 120fps.
 4K 120p is not available on either camera model.
 However, it does record 10-bit N-Log.
 As for external 12-bit Apple ProRes RAW, you still need to pay for an additional upgrade on both Z7 II and Z6 II.
-Additionally, both cameras will support Blackmagic's RAW, which will come as a paid firmware update.
-It's worth noting the Z6 II won't see 4K 60p until 2021 in a future firmware update.
+Additionally, both cameras will support Blackmagic's RAW, which will come as a firmware update.
+It's worth noting the Z6 II won't see 4K 60p until 2021.

 The 5-axis image stabilization will help when shooting handheld, and when shooting video with Z-mount glass, they've been designed the lenses to minimize breathing and tout quiet AF performance.
 Nikon also kept the record limitation on both cameras to 29 minutes 59 seconds.